openvinotoolkit/openvino/docs/IE_PLUGIN_DG/PluginTesting.md

 .. meta::
    :description: Use the openvino::funcSharedTests library, which includes
-                 predefined set of functional tests and utilities to verify a plugin.
+                 a predefined set of functional tests and utilities to verify a plugin.

 OpenVINO tests infrastructure provides a predefined set of functional tests and utilities.
 They are used to verify a plugin using the OpenVINO public API.